driessene/acoustic_camera/readme.md

 - plot_coefficients(self): Plots the coefficients of the filter.
 This is a blocking operation.
 -
 #### ButterFilter - Stage
 A lowpass [butterworth filter](https://en.wikipedia.org/wiki/Butterworth_filter).
-A subclass of filter, inheriting all properties and functions
+A subclass of filter, inheriting all properties and methods

 ##### Properties
 - N - int: The order of the filter